Posts

 Convince Your Friend to Train for a Half Marathon with You

-/in Blog post /by Austin Marathon5 ways to convince your friend to train for a half marathon with you
+in Blog post5 ways to convince your friend to train for a half marathon with you

 Maybe you have a race coming up and you don’t want to train alone.
 Perhaps you need some motivation to get your running groove back.
 Or you could have a friend who’s talked about running a half marathon, but has yet to commit.
 Regardless of the reason, it is time to convince your friend to train for a half marathon with you.
 Training with a buddy is not only fun, but inspiring as well.
 You can encourage each other while training for the upcoming 13.1-miler.
 If they’re still on the fence, convince your friend to train for a half marathon with you using the 5 tips below.
 Remember, running is contagious!